Lithuanian Security Police: Background and formation

-After the German take-over of Lithuania, it became apparent that the Germans had no intention to grant autonomy to Lithuania.
-Instead, on 25 July 1941, they established a civil administration known as Generalbezirk Litauen under Generalkommissar Adrian von Renteln, and the Provisional Government was dissolved on 5 August 1941.
-At the same time, the police and intelligence agencies recreated during the transitional period were found useful and were incorporated into the German security system.
-The former State Security Department was reorganised to the Lithuanian Security Police.
+After the German took Lithuania, it became apparent that they had no intention of granting autonomy to Lithuania.
+Instead, on 25 July 1941, they established a civil administration known as Generalbezirk Litauen under Generalkommissar Adrian von Renteln, and dissolved the Provisional Government on 5 August 1941.
+But they found the police and intelligence agencies created in the transitional period useful and incorporated them into the German security system.
+The former State Security Department was reorganised into the Lithuanian Security Police.

 Organization

 External structure

 The police in German-occupied Lithuania consisted of separate German and Lithuanian units.
 The most important German police organizations were the SiPo (security police, Sicherheitspolizei) and SD (security service, Sicherheitsdienst), commanded by Karl Jäger and headquartered in Kaunas, and the public police (Schutzpolizei).
 The major Lithuanian police organisations were the Public Police, Lithuanian Security and Criminal Police (combined at the end of 1942 into one force), Lithuanian Auxiliary Police Battalions (Lithuanian Schutzmannschaft), Railway Police and Fire Police.
 Lithuanian police organizations were subordinate to their respective German counterparts.
 Neighboring Latvia and Estonia did not have an equivalent to LSP.

 The LSP was dependent on the German SiPo and SD.
-It had the authority to sentence suspects up to three years.
-Larger sentences had to be reviewed and approved by Karl Jäger who always increased the sentences.
-Wilhelm Fuchs, the new commander of Einsatzkommando 3, wanted to liquidate LSP and incorporate it into the German police, but Stasys Čenkus wrote him a letter defending LSP usefulness and it was left undisturbed.
+It had the authority to sentence suspects to up to three years.
+Longer sentences had to be reviewed and approved by Karl Jäger, who always increased the sentences.
+Wilhelm Fuchs, the new commander of Einsatzkommando 3, wanted to liquidate LSP and incorporate it into the German police, but Stasys Čenkus wrote him a letter defending LSP's usefulness and it was left undisturbed.

 Internal structure

-The head of the Lithuanian Security and Criminal Police was Stasys Čenkus, an agent of Abwehr.
+The head of the Lithuanian Security and Criminal Police was Stasys Čenkus, an agent of the Abwehr.
 He kept this position until the end of the German occupation.
-His deputy assistants were head of the Security Police Kazys Matulis and personal secretary Vytenis Stasiškis.
-Petras Pamataitis headed Criminal Police.
+His deputy assistants were head of the Security Police Kazys Matulis and his personal secretary Vytenis Stasiškis.
+Petras Pamataitis headed the Criminal Police.

-LSP had a staff of approximately 400 people, 250 of them in Kaunas and around another 130 in Vilnius.
+The LSP had a staff of approximately 400 people, 250 of them in Kaunas and about another 130 in Vilnius.
 Many of its members came from the fascist Iron Wolf organisation.
 For comparison, as of December 1943, the German SiPo and SD had 112 employees in Kaunas and 40 employees in Vilnius.
 The combined Lithuanian Security and Criminal Police had 886 employees in 1943.

 LSP was headquartered in Kaunas.
-The headquarters were divided onto several directories: Organization (recruitment and employee selection), Economical and Financial (general administration), and Information (collected reports from other departments and agencies, created registry of state enemies, organized archive).
+The headquarters were divided onto several departments: Organization (recruitment and employee selection), Economical and Financial (general administration), and Information (reports from other departments and agencies, registry of state enemies, archive).

 LSP had six regional branches in Kaunas (headed by Albinas Čiuoderis), Vilnius (Aleksandras Lileikis), Šiauliai (Juozas Pakulis), Ukmergė (Aleksandras Braziukaitis), Marijampolė (Petras Banys) and Panevėžys (Antanas Liepa).
 Regional branches usually had seven commissariats: